 The role of the IPMS is to provide reliable message transport, process tracking, coordination, and management.
-It is a tool which will-facilitates LMNP, but relies on the Networks being able to support portability.
-The IPMS will-does not handle call routing, but is will be the sole authority on all Ported Numbers.
-This will be used by Carriers to update their own Networks to ensure calls to Ported Numbers are correctly routed.
+It is a tool which facilitates LMNP, but relies on the Networks being able to support portability.
+The IPMS does not handle call routing, but is the sole authority on all Ported Numbers.
+This is used by Carriers to update their own Networks to ensure calls to Ported Numbers are correctly routed.